beanloop/techblog/content/blog/rn-bridging-native-webview-android/index.md

 # Done!

 That's the end of this guide.
 If we navigate around a bit we'll see in the console that the new URLs sent through the `DeviceEventEmitter` are being logged successfully!
-While this may not be the most useful example in practice, it should serve as an example as to how you can pass data in between React Native and native Java code.
+While this may not be the most useful example in practice, it serves as an example of how you can launch an activity with custom native views from React Native, and pass data in between them.
+From here, you can do anything you would normally be able to do with activities and native views while being able to switch back to React Native at any time.

-Hopefully, this blog post can be of help to someone who needs it!

 # Read more